RoyalNordics/EGO/internal-tools/2d-to-3d-converter/assets/README.md

 ## Contents

-- Sample SVG patterns for testing
+- `samples/` - Sample SVG patterns for testing (see samples/README.md for details)
 - Icons and UI elements
 - Other static assets